DeanLeong/data-modeling-intro-lesson/lesson-bullets.md

 ## Three kinds of relationships:
 - One to One:
     - uncommon.
-Anj additional field/attribute in one table often makes more sense
+An additional field/attribute in one table often makes more sense
 - One to Many:
     - most commmon
     - has_many (belongs_to) (Customer, Order)